-To drop the primary key for the employee table:
+To drop the primary key for the tb_student table:

+'''

-dmSQL> ALTER TABLE employee DROP PRIMARY KEY;
+dmSOL> ALTER TABLE to student DROP PRIMARY KEY;

+'''

 Foreign Keys (Referential Integrity)

 A column in a table containing the same values as the primary key from another table is known as a foreign key.
 A foreign key denotes the relationship between the two tables.
 A user can create a foreign key on a column or a group of columns in a table, and use it to reference a column or group of columns from another table.
 The referenced columns should be a primary key or a unique index, and cannot contain NULL values.